FrotiFratek/Robotic-Semantic-Interpretation-of-Voice-Commands-through-Fine-Tuning-GPT2-Small/README.md

 [00:00:00]EMOTE: *no key*/(monkey (912)) : <b>The monkey (912)</b>

 **Fine-Tuned Output (Generated Graph):**
+Command: Take the pink shirt from the round table and hook it on the hanger.
+Graph:
 ```dot
 digraph SemanticGraph {
     node [shape=ellipse, style=filled, fillcolor=white];